Programs & Expertise

 FXB Clinical Practice

 FXB Center’s clinical program has been a leader in HIV care since the mid-1980s when it was based at the Children’s Hospital of New Jersey and cared for 50 children who were infected with a virus not yet identified as HIV.
 In the 30 years since, much has changed; the FXB Center’s numbers swelled, mirroring the HIV epidemic in the United States, and then fell as combination antiretroviral therapy (cART) medications were routinely used to reduce mother-to-child transmission of HIV.
-Today, the FXB Ambulatory Care Center meets the healthcare and social service needs of more than 250 families with HIV through the provision of interprofessional, comprehensive HIV services which address care across the HIV care continuum.
+Today, the FXB Clinical Program meets the healthcare and social service needs of approximately 150 families with HIV through the provision of interprofessional, comprehensive HIV services which address care across the HIV care continuum.

 For more information contact:

 Carol Davison, MSN, APRN, FNP-BC, PMHNP-BC

 Supervising Advanced Practice Nurse

 François-Xavier Bagnoud Center